swank-rats/docs/in/image-processing/image-processing.md

 The disadvantages were the inefficiency compared to more modern formats like H.264/MPEG-4 AVC as you have to always send the whole image.
 There is no interframe compression like in other, more modern standards.
 In our case we were also faced to some performance loss caused by the TCP connection, which we have to use since we talk to a browser.

 ### Handling of connection loss
+Handling of connection loss is not that easy since MJPEG functionality is embedded into the clients browser and we have no control about it.

 TODO

 ### Handling of no available video stream